bradbase/xlcalculator/README.rst

 [here](https://github.com/bradbase/flyingkoala/tree/master/flyingkoala/unit_testing_formulas).

-# TODO
+TODO
+====

+- Do not treat ranges as a granular AST node ut instead as an operation ":" of two cell references to create the range.
+That will make implementing features like ``A1:OFFSET(...)`` easy to implement.

+- Support for alternative range evaluation: by ref (pointer), by expr (lazy eval) and current eval mode.

+  * Pointers would allow easy implementations of functions like OFFSET().

+  * Lazy evals will allow efficient implementation of IF() since execution of true and false expressions can be delayed until it is decided which expression is needed.

+- Implement array functions.
+It is really not that hard once a proper RangeData class has been implemented on which one can easily act with scalar functions.

 - Set up a travis continuous integration service

 - Improve testing

 - Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas

 - Handle multi-file addresses

-- Improve integration with pyopenxl for reading and writing files (Maybe integrating xlcalculator with pyopenxl is actually Koala3?)
-Example of problem space [here](https://stackoverflow.com/questions/40248564/pre-calculate-excel-formulas-when-exporting-data-with-python)
+- Improve integration with pyopenxl for reading and writing files Example of problem space [here](https://stackoverflow.com/questions/40248564/pre-calculate-excel-formulas-when-exporting-data-with-python)

-# BUGS
-- Formatted text in a cell (eg; a subscript) breaks the reader.